 - 3.1 The Thurrock Air Quality and Health Evidence Base was considered to identify the issues that the Strategy will need to resolve.
-The overall strategic aim of the Thurrock Air Quality & Health Strategy is: - To improve air quality in the borough to reduce the health impacts of air pollution. - 3.2 This aim can be given further dimension by considering the core goals of the Thurrock Health and Wellbeing Strategy, that: - Every child has the best possible start in life; - People stay healthy longer, adding years to life and life to years; - Inequalities in health and well-being are reduced; and - Communities are empowered to take responsibility for their own health and well-being. - 3.3 In accordance with the above, this Strategy has therefore considered ways to: - a) Implement measures for managing air quality throughout the borough to prevent new AQMAs from arising: - b) Implement measures contained within the action plans for existing AQMAs; and

-- c) Work with external bodies to reduce background pollution from inside and outside of the borough. - 3.4 In order to meet the above aims and objectives, a suite of policies for effectively managing air quality throughout the borough have been develop which will facilitate decision making on air quality issues and work to prevent new AQMAs from arising wherever possible.
+The overall strategic aim of the Thurrock Air Quality & Health Strategy is: - To improve air quality in the borough to reduce the health impacts of air pollution. - 3.2 This aim can be given further dimension by considering the core goals of the Thurrock Health and Wellbeing Strategy, that: - Every child has the best possible start in life; - People stay healthy longer, adding years to life and life to years; - Inequalities in health and well-being are reduced; and - Communities are empowered to take responsibility for their own health and well-being. - 3.3 In accordance with the above, this Strategy has therefore considered ways to: - a) Implement measures for managing air quality throughout the borough to prevent new AQMAs from arising; - Implement measures contained within the action plans for existing AQMAs: and - c) Work with external bodies to reduce background pollution from inside and outside of the borough. - 3.4 In order to meet the above aims and objectives, a suite of policies for effectively managing air quality throughout the borough have been develop which will facilitate decision making on air quality issues and work to prevent new AQMAs from arising wherever possible.
 Figure 1 summarises these policies.

-Policy Summary Tackling Transport Emissions The Council will deliver transport interventions aimed at: I. Reducing vehicle trips and promoting a modal shift where possible to active modes of travel to future proof Thurrock's AQS 1 transport network for sustainable growth.
+Policy Summary Tackling The Council will deliver transport interventions aimed at: Transport Reducing vehicle trips and promoting a modal shift where Emissions possible to active modes of travel to future proof Thurrock's transport network for sustainable growth.
 II.
-The business community and transport service providers to discourage the use of polluting vehicles travelling within Thurrock.
+The business community and transport service providers to discourage the use of polluting vehicles travelling within AQS 1 Thurrock.
 III.
 Rerouting vehicles, particularly HGVs, to avoid residential dwellings IV.
-Reducing its own emissions and to influence emission reductions through its own procurement and operations.
-2 Tackling health inequalities I. The areas of highest need, highest deprivation and poorest health outcomes in relation to air quality will be prioritised for action on initiatives to mitigate the impact of poor quality on health.
-AQS II.
+Reducing its own emissions and to influence emission ⋖ reductions through its own procurement and operations.

+Policy Summary AQS 2 Tackling health inequalities I. The areas of highest need, highest deprivation and poorest health outcomes in relation to air quality will be prioritised for action on initiatives to mitigate the impact of poor quality on health.
+II.
 Work with health partners to improve long-term condition management in primary care through the implementation of the GP balance scorecard and the development of integrated healthy living centres in areas of highest need (Tilbury and Purfleet).
-Thurrock Clean Air Zones/ Low Emissions The Council will review the merits of the wider use Clean Air Zones or Low Emission Zones within Thurrock.
-Detailed consideration for the wider use of Clean Air Zones or Low Emissions Zones will be triggered if: AQS 3 Zones Other measures being delivered to address air pollution in AQMAs are not proving to be effective, have proved impracticable, or are projected to be unsuccessful at reducing pollutant levels below the limit values; New evidence emerges as to the widespread health benefits of Clean Air Zones/Low Emission Zones; or There is a national initiative aimed at the widespread deployment of Clean Air Zones/Low Emission Zones.
+AQS 3 Thurrock Clean Air Zones/ Low Emissions Zones The Council will undertake a detailed review of the merits of the wider use Clean Air Zones or Low Emission Zones within Thurrock.
+A range of options for implementing a Clean Air Zone or Low Emission Zone in Thurrock to tackle poor air quality will be appraised.
+A firm proposal for a Clean Air Zone or Low Emission Zone will be developed provided that detailed consideration suggests that it is: • Feasible and practicable; • Represents value for money; and • Likely to have local support and improves public health.
 AQS 4 Future Developments and Planning Air quality policies will be incorporated into the preparation of the new Local Plan.
 This is to provide the planning framework to safeguard existing areas and to ensure that the type or location of proposed development will not adversely impact air quality and where possible bring about improvements, through either relocation of polluting activities or negotiation of appropriate mitigation